This accessibility statement applies to Cheltenham Borough Council’s main website, cheltenham.gov.uk, and connected sites listed below:

 What we’re doing to improve accessibility

-• We're working with the Shaw Trust to identify and fix areas of our website that don't comply with the regulations
+- We worked with the Shaw Trust to identify and fix areas of our website that didn't comply with the regulations

 Preparation of this accessibility statement